 BDO is one of the leading accountancy and advisory firms in Australia.
 Even though the company invests in creating great content, not all of its people actively shared this content with their personal networks.

-In order to encourage partners and staff to use social media more actively and proactively, especially LinkedIn, the company decided to implement the Haiilo advocacy platform.
-Their goal was to enable different stakeholders to grow their personal brand and strengthen client relationships, all while increasing the organization’s reach and recognition.
+To encourage partners and staff to use social media more actively—especially LinkedIn—the company implemented the Haiilo advocacy platform.
+Their goal was to help different stakeholders grow their personal brand, strengthen client relationships, and increase the organization’s reach and recognition.

-One of the main reasons for low stakeholders’ engagement was the fact that it was difficult for them to find the right content and easily share it with their personal networks.
+One of the main reasons for low engagement was that employees found it difficult to locate the right content and share it easily with their networks.

-With Haiilo Share, the firm’s partners and employees were invited to discover content personalized to their expertise, interests, and existing networks.
+With Haiilo Share, the firm’s partners and employees were invited to discover content tailored to their expertise, interests, and existing networks.

-Within just nine months, its people have generated 13.94K unique clicks, 13.70K reactions, and have reached 3.67M people on social media by sharing the organizations’ and industry-related content.
-Additionally, they have generated positive engagement through their shares.
-For example, their posts have generated 4.61 clicks per share and 4.54 reactions per share on LinkedIn.
+Within just nine months, its people generated 13.94K unique clicks, 13.70K reactions, and reached 3.67M people on social media by sharing organization and industry-related content.
+They also generated strong engagement through their posts, achieving 4.61 clicks per share and 4.54 reactions per share on LinkedIn.